trafi/states/README.md

   - `dismiss: Void?`

 ### What to store privately?
-Any properties that are needed to produce the necessary outputs can be stored privately.
+Any properties that are needed to compute the necessary outputs can be stored privately.
 We strive for this to be the minimal ground truth needed to represent any possible valid state.

 <details>
 <summary>🔎 <i>See an example</i></summary>

-#### iOS
+#### Swift
 ```swift
 struct PhoneVerificationState {
     private let phoneNumber: String